 U.S. Policy Communication Training Program

 PRB’s policy communication training expanded to include U.S.-focused doctoral students in 2015, thanks to support from the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
-The program builds on PRB’s 40-year legacy of training researchers to communicate their findings effectively and to foster skills they need to ensure their research influences U.S. programming and policymaking.
-It combines a week-long summer workshop in Washington, D.C., with a practicum during the academic year when participants apply lessons learned to two policy communication materials based on their research.
+The program builds on PRB’s 40-year legacy of training researchers to communicate their findings effectively and foster skills they need to ensure their research influences U.S. programming and policymaking.
+It combines a week-long summer workshop either in Washington, D.C. or remotely per COVID-19 guidelines, with a practicum during the academic year when participants apply lessons learned to two policy communications materials based on their research.

 PRB’s signature journalism training program has supported hundreds of senior-level women editors, reporters, and producers from influential media organizations in developing countries to examine and report on pressing issues affecting women’s health and status.
 Up to 15 senior journalists from leading news media organizations around the developing world are competitively selected to participate in this activity.